caiqi/mean-teacher-cross-domain-detection/README.md

     ```Shell
     ./train_foggy_final.sh  or ./train_sim10k_final.sh
 5. The trained models for Foggy Cityscapes and SIM-10k are available at [foggy_final](https://github.com/caiqi/mean-teacher-cross-domain-detection/releases/download/v0.1/foggy_final.params) (mAP=0.351)and [sim10k_final](https://github.com/caiqi/mean-teacher-cross-domain-detection/releases/download/v0.1/sim10k_final.params) (mAP=0.466).

+## Citation
+If you find this code or model useful for your research, please cite our paper:
+    @inproceedings{cai2019exploring,
+      title={Exploring Object Relation in Mean Teacher for Cross-Domain Detection},
+      author={Cai, Qi and Pan, Yingwei and Ngo, Chong-Wah and Tian, Xinmei and Duan, Lingyu and Yao, Ting},
+      booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition},
+      pages={11457--11466},
+      year={2019}
+    }